Publish and Share

 KU Libraries faculty and staff advise and assist faculty, staff, and students in sharing their research in print and digital forms.
 Our staff are knowledgeable in the areas of copyright and author’s rights, scholarly impact, and open access.
 KU Libraries also hosts KU ScholarWorks—the institutional repository of the University of Kansas—and an array of online scholarly journals.

-KU Libraries offers support to the KU community for the design, management and distribution of online journals, conference proceedings, monographs, and other scholarly content.
+KU Libraries offers support to the KU community for the design, management and distribution of online journals, books, conference proceedings, research reports, and other scholarly content.

 KU Libraries offer assistance to students in formatting, citation management, and submitting their theses and dissertations to UMI.